Relative tensor products and Koszul duality in monoidal oo-categories: Restricted double infinity -categories of bimodules in a monoidal infinity -category

 We now verify that ${\Bar_B^\otimes(M,N)}_\bullet^+$ is an operadic colimit diagram.
 By construction, for every vertex $x \in \Delta^\op$, the restriction $\beta^+|_{\{x\} \times \Delta^1} = \beta|_{\{x\} \times \Delta^1}$ is a $q$-coCartesian edge in $\C^\otimes$.
 Moreover, $\beta^+|_{\{[-1]\} \times \Delta^1}$ is equal to the identity morphism of $P$, hence is again $q$-coCartesian.
 Hence~\cite[prop.
 3.1.1.15]{HA} applies to show that the \textit{augmented} operadic bar construction ${\Bar_B^\otimes(M,N)}_\bullet^+$ is an operadic $q$-colimit diagram.
 The theorem follows by applying~\cite[prop.
 4.4.2.5]{HA}. \end{proof}

 \begin{prop}[Refinement of Lemma HA.4.4.3.9 (1)] Let $q: \C^\otimes \to \Ass$ be a monoidal $\infty$-category and let $\A$ be a class of algebra objects of $\C$ closed under equivalences.
-Assume that $\C$ admits realizations of $\A$-bar construction $\otimes$-compatibly.
+Assume that $\C$ admits realizations of $\A$-bar constructions $\otimes$-compatibly.
 Let

 be the associated Morita pre-\textit{double $\infty$-category} (\cref{def:BMod_C_star}).
 Then ${\Bmod(\C)}^\circledast$ admits coCartesian lifts from $\A$-multimodules (\cref{666a}). \end{prop} \begin{proof} By \cref{2} it will suffice to show that for every map